TzlilTabib/R_course_final_assignment/README.md

 As we already performed one pretest to choose the 18-posts that create the largest left-right support difference, this pretest contained 18 stimuli of each type.
 Each post was visually apparent and read-aloud by the same male speaker.

 ### Procedure
-The data was collected online via Qualtrics and originally contained 29 responses.
+The data was collected online via Qualtrics and originally contained 29 responses, differentiated by unique subjects codes.
 Participants were asked to watch each stimulus, presented in batches by stimulus type, and to rate their level of support in the post and their perceived extremism level of it on a 1 to 7 Likert scale.
 At the end, participants were asked to answer a political attitudes questionnaire, containing 4 visual analog scales (values were not visible to respondents):
 * Political involvement (0 - 100)